rikurauhala/0b.is/README.md

 ## Contributing

-To contribute, feel free to open a new issue or pull request.
-You may also check out the list of [open issues](https://github.com/rikurauhala/0b.is/issues) and suggest a solution.
+To contribute, open a new issue or create a pull request.
+Please refer to the [contribution](https://github.com/rikurauhala/0b.is/blob/main/CONTRIBUTING.md) guidelines document first!

+Feel free to email the [maintainer](https://github.com/rikurauhala) if you have any questions.

 ## License